gannebamm/geonode-workshop/01_usePostgreSQL/README.md

 With a completly migrated database and GeoServer running we can focus on getting our django debug configuration to run with our `.env` files.
 You can use them inside the run configuration menu of PyCharm like this:

-switch to the EnvFile section
+switch to the EnvFile section:

 ![run config menu](img/Debug_Config_EnvFiles.png)

 enable EnvFile parsing and add files:

 ![run config menu](img/DebugConfig_addEnvFiles.png)

 Add the envFiles provided by this repo:

 ![run config menu](img/DebugConfig_addedEnvFilesDone.png)

 This will enable the debug run configuration to read the environmental variables and use them on startup.
 Time to test